anuva04/SystemDesign/HLD/URLShortener/URLShortener.md

 Hence, it is easy to scale both read and write services independently.

 #### Database replication
-Database should be replicated in multiple locations to ensure persistence in case of failure of one instance.
+Database should be replicated in multiple locations to ensure high durability.
 Number of replicas depends on various factors such as criticality of the data, cost implications etc.

 For each write requests, we may choose to write it on all DB replicas before returning a response to user.
 But that would increase latency.
-Alternatively, we can write the data in 1 DB instance a write-ahead log and then return a response while eventually updating rest of the replicas.
+Alternatively, we can write the data in 1 DB instance and a write-ahead log and then return a response while eventually updating rest of the replicas.
 This will reduce latency.
 Given, low read QPS and database sharding in place, reads can be served by 1 instance from each shard.
-So, eventually consistent replicas won't cause phantom read issue.
+So, eventually consistent replicas won't cause phantom read/write issue.

 #### Caching
 Some of the short links may be read much more than the others.
 As we are already storing accessCount of each URL, it should be easy to analyse.
 Considering 20% of records serving 80% of traffic, it amounts to `182.5/5 GB = 36.6GB` of data.
 This is a small amount and can be stored in a cache and served from there instead of hitting the DB.

 Once a short URL is created for an URL, there will be no modifications to it.
 A simple LRU cache should suffice our requirements, we don't need any TTL on cache records.
+But we do need to remove entries that are deleted after 5 years because corresponding shortURls may be reused (i.e., a TTL of close to 5 years).

 #### Unique URL generation across multiple threads on same machine
 1 server machine can run multiple threads to handle multiple write requests at a time.
 So the above-mentioned URL generator logic can cause collisions.
 Solution is to add threadId to the shortURL along with instanceId and timestamp.